ClayFighter (video game): Sequels

 ClayFighter was followed by the Tournament Edition update in 1994.
 Two sequels were also produced: ClayFighter 2: Judgment Clay for the SNES in 1995 and ClayFighter 63⅓ for the Nintendo 64 in 1997, the latter of which had its own special edition with ClayFighter: Sculptor's Cut in 1998, which was only available as a rental game at Blockbuster Video stores in North America.
 The Sculptor's Cut edition included four additional characters (High Five, Lady Liberty, Lockjaw Pooch, and Zappa Yow Yow Boyz) who were cut out of the original release for 63⅓.
 Many special attacks that the characters used were removed and the combo system was also altered.
 Sculptor's Cut is widely considered to be the rarest game released for the Nintendo 64, with only 20,000 copies ever produced.

-In September 2009, Interplay announced a return of ClayFighter for WiiWare and DSiWare just before both versions were cancelled.

 In March 2015, Interplay revealed that a remastered ClayFighter was to be released sometime in 2016 and developed in partnership with Drip Drop Games.
 The game was to include more than 20 characters and 20 "familiar" environments, unique "Claytalities" and new mechanics like double-jumping, air-dashing, counters, and reversals.
 The game has since been cancelled, as in 2016 Interplay sold the intellectual rights to ClayFighter and many other titles as well.

 Reception

 ClayFighter was awarded Best Street Fighter Wannabee of 1993 by Electronic Gaming Monthly.
 They also awarded it Best Sound Effects, as well as awarding it for having the Best Ad.

-ClayFighter sold 200,000 copies by the end of 1994.
+ClayFighter sold 200,000 copies by 1994.

 GamePro gave the Genesis port a generally positive review, praising it as nearly identical to the Super NES original.
-They remarked of the game itself that "fighting fans with a funny bone will enjoy ClayFighter with its laughable characters, cool combos, and great game play".
+They remarked of the game itself that "fighting fans with a funny bone will enjoy ClayFighter with its laughable characters, cool combos, and great game play."
 Electronic Gaming Monthly also praised the Genesis port for carrying over all the content of the Super NES version, though they remarked that a six-button Genesis controller is needed to fully enjoy the game.